machinable-org/machinable/docs/about/approach.md

 ::: tip Optional reading

-This background discusses big-picture ideas.
-For a hands-on guide, refer to the [tutorial](../tutorial/essentials/project-structure.md).
+This background discusses the big-picture approach.
+For a hands-on tutorial, refer to the [guide](../guide/introduction.md).

 :::